-L&I Lawyers in Tacoma
+L&I Lawyers in Washington State

 Workers’ compensation was introduced in America over a century ago with the intention of ensuring medical care and regular paychecks to workers who were injured on the job while also avoiding extended litigation—where the employee most always came out on the losing end.
 While the workers’ compensation program has certainly helped hundreds of thousands of workers who were injured on the job, it remains a somewhat controversial system.
 Employers tend to believe workers’ compensation premiums are almost prohibitively expensive, while workers who are injured on the job and must file for workers’ compensation benefits could find the process filled with complexities.